Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

     Use latest version of `amplitudeinc/ampli-all` instead.

-#### Github Actions
+### GitHub Actions

-The Ampli CLI Docker containers can be used in your Github Actions workflows by setting the `container.image` value.
+The Ampli CLI Docker containers can be used in your GitHub Actions workflows by setting the `container.image` value.

-Learn more about how to run Github Actions in containers in Github's documentation [here](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container)
+Learn more about how to run GitHub Actions in containers in GitHub's documentation [here](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container)

 === "ampli"

     ```yaml
     name: Ampli Implementation Check
     on: pull_request